 As with other Google media services, Google Meet allows you to cast a meeting to another screen for greater convenience.
 This means that you can cast from your laptop or desktop to your living room or conference room TV.
 Alternatively, you can cast a Meet call from your computer to your Nest Hub so that you can follow along from the kitchen when that meeting goes long and you need to make a sandwich.
 Hashtag hangry meetings.

-Tip 6 Save it for later
+Save recordings for later

 Whether you want to save a meeting for posterity, send a copy of it to colleagues who were unable to attend, or reference it later, Google Meet has you covered.
 All you have to do is click on the Record meeting option from the three-dot menu at the bottom of the screen, and you're good to go.
 Then, not long after the meeting has concluded and you've stopped recording, a recording of the event will appear in your Gmail inbox, as well as in a special Meet Recordings folder in your Google Drive.
 How convenient!

-Tip 7 Jump in or out
+Jump in or out with quick access

 You've probably already seen this one by now, but it's worth pointing out just in case.
 You can easily join a Google Meet call directly from your Gmail or Google Calendar with just a click, rather than fishing around for that invite link.

-Tip 8 Put your best face on
+Put on your best face with visual enhancements

 One of my favorite features of Google Meet is the ability to customize the background with a fun image, or simply blurring the background.
 I like to do this sometimes, not just because it's fun to have a different look every now and then, but because sometimes my house is a mess or my kids are running around in the background, and my coworkers don't need to see how I really live.